Creamy Tahini Dressing with Turmeric

 Salt.
 I like to use sea salt here for the best flavour.

-This Tahini Sauce is incredibly versatile but here are some of the ways in which you could serve it:
+This vegan tahini dressing is incredibly versatile but here are some of the ways in which you could serve it:

 Why not serve it as a dip alongside some Gluten-Free Flatbread.
-They go together perfectly!
+Or spread it inside your sandwich wraps instead of mayo or houmous.

 I always serve it drizzled over Sweet Potato Bacon Rosti.